braathwaate/stratego/README.md

 while a modified AI may take more moves to win any individual game (and it must win all games against all agents), the aggregate of all moves to win a set of games must be less.
+Finally, a new release must win a majority of games against the prior release.

 References
 ----------